anhsirksai/rarchk.github.io/_posts/2014-09-04-state-of-linux-container-support.md

 Containers and KVM virtualization differs in the level of abstarction they provide.

 ###Namespaces
-Purpose of each namespace is to wrap a particular global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
+Partition of essential kernel system structures to create virtualized environments.
+In other words, purpose of each namespace is to wrap a particular global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
 Currently there are 6 kind of namespaces in linux kernel

 1. pid namespace
 2. mounts namespace